PlasmaPy/hack.plasmapy.org/pages/index.md

 Hello world!
 We are pleased to announce the return of the **Plasma Hack Week**, which will be held remotely from July 11 – July 15, 2022.
-For additionall infomation plese check out that
+For additional information please check out the
 [2022 About page](./2021/schedule), and stay tuned as more details are released.